jasoncorbett/cli/README.md

 [![top level coverage](https://gocover.io/_badge/github.com/urfave/cli?0 "top level coverage")](http://gocover.io/github.com/urfave/cli) /
 [![altsrc coverage](https://gocover.io/_badge/github.com/urfave/cli/altsrc?0 "altsrc coverage")](http://gocover.io/github.com/urfave/cli/altsrc)

-This is the library formerly known as `github.com/codegangsta/cli` -- Github will automatically redirect requests to this repository, but we recommend updating your references for clarity.
+**Notice:** This is the library formerly known as `github.com/codegangsta/cli` -- Github will automatically redirect requests to this repository, but we recommend updating your references for clarity.

 cli is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line